EwD-Project/EwD-Public/Reading_Rules.md

 ## Rule No. 3 – Stressed Syllables

 In this Rule we cover the most important aspects of reading EwD texts with regard to syllabic stress.
-English is a stress-timed language, so mastering this trait is crucial for both pronunciation and listening.
+English is a _stress-timed language_, so mastering this trait is crucial for both pronunciation and listening.

 Please note that, while Sub-Rules 3.1 to 3.3 are intended for all proficiency levels, items 3.4 to 3.6 are _reserved for more advanced learners_.